weezel/top500passwords/README.md

 password_digest > pass.txt`.

 ### Example
-Optimistic user has encrypted a password with sha512 hash but unfortunately it is one of the most common ones.
+Optimistic user has encrypted a password with sha512 hash but unfortunately the password is one of the most common ones.
 The digest of the password is

 `8a7bf780e30b6105a4869220dfe1589753b43705c1a6c695fefbb7dc6`
 `fac0506395a9b7d30abfd7d11dc50ea541005c0bfc4316c4b609acd76`